git-tfs/git-tfs/doc/commands/clone.md

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1/Trunk MyProject1Directory

+Note :

+* Since v0.21, git-tfs will also initialize all the branches that have been merged in the trunk during its changeset history and will try to manage all the merge changesets accordingly (See [Merge changesets and branches](#merge-changesets-and-branches) for more details).
-Note : It is highly recommended to clone the root branch ( the branch that has no parents, here $/Project1/Trunk ) to be able to init the other branches after.
+* It is highly recommended to clone the root branch ( the branch that has no parents, here $/Project1/Trunk ) to be able to init the other branches after.
 If you clone the branch $/Project1/Branch, you will never able to init the root branch $/Project1/Trunk after.

+### Clone only the trunk (without dependency branches or a branch)

+If you want to clone the trunk without cloning dependency branches (because for example it fails at managing these branches) or you want to clone a children branch instead, you could use the `--ignore-branches`.

+Then, do this (the clone will be done in the `MyProject1Directory` directory):

+    git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1/Trunk MyProject1Directory --ignore-branches

 ### Merge changesets and branches

-Since version 0.20, when cloning the trunk from TFS, if git-tfs encounter a merge changeset, it initialize and fetch automatically the other branch merged.
+Since version v0.21, when cloning the trunk from TFS, if git-tfs encounter a merge changeset, it initialize and fetch automatically the other branch merged.

 Suppose you have on TFS: